TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/deployment.md

 1. Gain permission to sync GGG user groups.
 Set up borgcron job to sync user groups.
 Configure that job to hit the API for your instance.
 (Or, maybe decide not to sync any user groups.)
-1. Monorail does not not access any internal APIs, so no whitelisting is required.
+1. Monorail does not not access any internal APIs, so no allowlisting is required.
 1. For projects on code.google.com, coordinate with that team to set flags to do per-issue redirects from old project to new site.
 As each project is